MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/dual-currency.md

     - For each bank account transaction, the wizard finds the corresponding accounting entries in the general ledger and enters a default reporting currency amount.
 Although the amounts can be edited, we recommend that you **not** edit them.
 Otherwise, you might not be able to reconcile the bank account balances to the general ledger.
 The only time that you should edit an amount should is if the reporting currency amount can't be found in the general ledger.
 In that case, the wizard will show an amount of 0 (zero) for the reporting currency.
     - If you select **Cancel** in the wizard, the bank account transactions and any changes to the reporting currency amounts are saved until the next time that you run the wizard.
 However, the reporting currency amounts aren't updated on the bank account transactions.
 That update occurs only when you select **Finish** in the wizard.
 You can run the wizard multiple times.
 Therefore, you can fix any incorrect reporting currency amounts if you make a mistake.

 - No processes in Cash and bank management were changed, but various reports and inquiries were updated so that they show reporting currency amounts.
-This includes the cash flow forecasting reports, which weren't updated to include the reporting currency amounts.
+The cash flow forecasting reports are an exception.
+They weren't updated to include the reporting currency amounts.

 ### Fixed assets